 You might also be considering a cover for your fire pit to assist in putting out a wood-burning fire.
 A protective cover can also be used for weather protection.
 In addition, screens are also a consideration for fire pits in order to help contain the sparks.
 It’s something else to think about if you’d like to add a wood-burning fire pit.

 The addition of a fire pit to your backyard can add value and enjoyment to your space—but only if its built properly.
-There is a tendency to underestimate how complex the addition of a fire pit can be.
+There is a tendency to underestimate how complex fire pit installation can be.
 Not only are there a lot of details to keep in mind in order to maximize enjoyment, but it’s also important that safety and proper construction are taken into account in order to ensure your new fire pit is not a danger.

 If you’d like some guidance on adding a fire pit, request a consultation, get your customized plan, and relax knowing that you’re in good hands.